 Non-Preregistered Analyses: Power Analyses

 Using the effect size found in the primary analysis and the sample sizes reported in the published literature, the observed power of the original Olson and Fazio (2001) study was extremely low (observed power = .13, one-sample, alpha = 0.05, two-sided), as is the observed power for the published literature on the surveillance task more generally (median power = .14, MAD = .14, range = .07 to .75).
-This is far lower than the typically endorsed minimum of power ≥ .80 (Cohen, 1992), and out of step with the proportion of published studies that reported significant results (48%).
+This is far lower than the typically endorsed minimum of power = .80 (Cohen, 1992), and out of step with the proportion of published studies that reported significant results (48%).

 Using the observed effect sizes, we calculated a priori sample sizes for future research, using both the largest meta-effect size found among the four exclusion criteria (i.e., Olson & Fazio, 2001 criterion: g = 0.12) and the smallest (i.e., Bar-Anan et al., 2010 criterion: g = 0.03).
 To achieve 80% power, n > 547 to 8723 participants would be required, respectively, depending on which meta-effect size is used.
 To achieve 95% power, n > 905 to 14,441 participants would be required, respectively.
 Finally, we calculated the probability of observing an effect within a sample size that is typically manageable for a single lab to collect (i.e., 150 participants: the upper bound of the recommended sample size we asked each site to collect for this article).
 Power analyses suggested the probability of observing an effect (i.e., power) using a sample size of n = 150 was 30.9% to 6.5% respectively, depending on which meta-effect size estimate was used.